shuangsong0110/yifeiwang15.github.io/content/post/biogen/index-2.md

 ---
 title: 🎉 Our paper "Participation bias in the estimation of heritability and genetic correlation" is published on PNAS!
-summary: '<a href="https://www.pnas.org/doi/abs/10.1073/pnas.2425530122" target="_blank">Read the paper</a>'
+summary: ""
 date: 2025-06-24
 authors:
   - admin